Investigating obesity and cardiovascular disease

 "But we all know that weight loss is incredibly difficult, and keeping the weight off is a continuous battle.
 So, there is a desperate need to fully understand how obesity causes these diseases, so that we can develop better treatments."

-Even new weight loss drugs such as Ozempic, Wegovy and Mounjaro don't work for everyone, and can have unpleasant side effects.
-Plus, once people stop taking those drugs, many will regain the weight.
+Even new weight loss drugs, such as Ozempic, Wegovy and Mounjaro, don't work for everyone, and can cause unpleasant side effects.
+In many cases, people also regain weight once they stop taking the medication.

-By understanding how fat, inflammation and the immune system interact, researchers hope to explain how these conditions develop and interact at the molecular level, offering new insights into managing and treating multi-morbidity diseases.
+By studying how fat, inflammation and the immune system interact, researchers hope to better understand how obesity-related conditions develop and interact at the molecular level.
+This could lead to new ways of managing and treating people with multiple long-term conditions.

-Research into PVAT and its role in hypertension and cardiovascular disease has the potential to make a significant global impact by advancing discovery of new therapeutic targets for obesity-related diseases, improving diagnosis and helping to detect or predict cardiovascular risk before symptoms appear.
+Research into PVAT and its role in high blood pressure and cardiovascular disease has the potential to make a significant global impact.
+It could help to advance discovery of new therapeutic targets for obesity-related diseases, improve diagnosis, and enable detection or prediction of cardiovascular risk earlier - before symptoms appear.

 Related publications